 - In this case, the element content must be empty (but the element can still have attributes). - It is not required that the element type permits an empty content (but it must be nillable). - If an element is nil, a default value is not added, although the contents looks empty (it is nil).

 <element> (global element type declaration):

 - Possible attributes:

 - ⋄ name: Element type name (NCName, required).

 - ⋄ type: Name of simple or complex type (QName).

-- ♦ default, fixed, nillable: See above.
+- ♦ default, fixed, nillable: see above.

+- abstract, substitutionGroup, block, final:

+see below.

 - Content model: